apparentorder/farssh/README.md

 ### Deploy configuration on AWS

 Use this [Cloudformation quick-create link](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?templateURL=https://farssh.s3.amazonaws.com/cloudformation/farssh.yaml&stackName=farssh-default) to deploy necessary resources in the target environment.

+For Subnets, be sure to select one or more *public* subnets, i.e. that are connected to an Internet Gateway.

 Make sure you have selected the correct region!
 For a list of created resources, see below.

 ### Allow connections from FarSSH